How to Grow a Subreddit From Zero: The Complete Guide to Building an Active Community

 But here is the thing: every subreddit with millions of subscribers started at zero. r/gaming, r/askreddit, r/technology -- they all had a founding moment where one person created a community and hoped others would join.

-This guide will walk you through every phase of growing subreddit subscribers -- from seeding your first posts to scaling past 10,000 members.
+This guide will walk you through every phase -- from seeding your first posts to scaling past 10,000 members.
 Whether you're building a brand community, a hobby group, or a niche discussion space, the principles are the same.

 TL;DR - How to Grow Subreddit Subscribers

-• The first 100 subscribers are the hardest; focus on personal outreach, cross-posting, and strategic subscriber boosts to break through the dead-zone phase
+- The first 100 subscribers are the hardest; focus on personal outreach, cross-posting, and planned subscriber boosts to break through the dead-zone phase

 Why You Would Want to Grow a Subreddit

-Before we dive into tactics, let's talk about why building a subreddit is worth the effort.
+Before we dive into tactics, let's talk about why building a subreddit is worth the clear effort it requires.

 Brand Communities